thinkshout/thinkshout/_expertise/content-strategy.md

 Your brand identity speaks to your organization's mission and resonates with the motivations of your online audiences.
 We approach design collaboratively, centered on adaptive, mobile-first content.

 Visual aesthetic completes the success of a digital experience.
-Through clean design, pleasing typography, and bold imagery, we bring your content to life and make it accessible to all audiences that come into contact with your mission.
+Through smart design, clean typography, and bold imagery, we bring your content to life and make it accessible to all audiences that come into contact with your mission.